-Figure 43 - The Camp Flag (with Commanding Officer's Pennant)
+Figure 46 - The Camp Flag (with Commanding Officer's Pennant)

-- 3. The Regimental Sergeant Major holds the sealed pattern of the Camp Flag.
-The specifications of the Camp Flag are as follows: - a.
+- a.
 The flag is swallowtail in shape, eighty-four centimetres high by 136 centimetres wide.
 The tail is indented to the vertical centre a distance of forty-four centimetres from the right edge. - b.
 The upper half of the field is scarlet and the bottom half is myrtle green. - c.
 The regimental badge is located thirty-eight centimetres from the hoist edge and twentynine centimetres from the top edge. - d.
 The regimental badge is twenty-nine centimetres high by 22.5 centimetres wide. - e.
 The colour of the badge shall be yellow in silhouette and the banners red with green fill in: - (1) the upper reaches of the crown, - (2) the upper and lower thirds of the shield, and - (3) the veins of the maple leaves.